Through NASA project, citizen scientists spot 95 cool new 'backyard worlds' in our cosmic neighborhood

 This might be a good time to make a nod to Mr. Rogers: It's a beautiful day in the cosmic neighborhood.

-Discuss: Through NASA project, citizen scientists spot 95 cool new 'backyard worlds'
+Discuss: Citizen scientists spot 95 cool new 'backyard worlds' in our cosmic neighborhood

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.